-This method is used when it is determined that award to the lowest responsive, responsible bidder is desired.
 For services, once the cost of a contract reaches \$50,000 it must be adhere to the formal sealed bidding process, for goods, the threshold is \$50,000.

-The value of the contract is determined by the value of the initial contract while also including the value of all available renewal options.
-The sealed bidding method allows the purchasing agency to; evaluate technical, corporate, cost, and other criteria, rank bidders, have discussions, and conduct other procedures to identify the lowest, responsive and responsible bidder.
+The value of the contract is determined by the value of the initial contract and all available renewal options.
+The sealed bidding method allows the purchasing agency to; evaluate technical, corporate, cost, and other criteria, rank bidders/suppliers, have discussions, and conduct other procedures to identify the most responsive and responsible bidder/supplier.
 In this process, bids are submitted in a sealed envelope.

-If this is Cost Only contract the bidder would only submit a cost proposal and the other criteria listed above would not be considered or evaluated.
+If this is Cost Only contract for services, the bidder/supplier would only submit a cost proposal and the other criteria listed above would not be considered or evaluated.

-The Sealed Bidding Process is outlined in the graphic below, and detailed in the following sections.
+The Sealed Bidding Process is outlined in the following sections.